 GTA 6 Map

-Another viable theory relates to the trifecta of GTA locations, specifically Los Santos, Liberty City, and Vice City, all of which featured in the original Grand Theft Auto in 1997 and the first trilogy of third-person 3D games released in the early 2000s.
+Another viable theory relates to the three of the most famous GTA locations, specifically Liberty City, Los Santos, and Vice City, all of which were featured in the 3D universe games GTA III, San Andreas, and Vice City, respectively.

 The Final Word